Jason Horne-Francis

-Jason Horne-Francis (né Horne; born 21 June 2003) is a professional Australian rules footballer currently playing for the Port Adelaide Football Club in the Australian Football League, having been initially selected by the North Melbourne Football Club as the number one pick in the 2021 AFL draft.
-As a junior, Horne-Francis played senior-level football for the South Adelaide Football Club in the South Australian National Football League and the Christies Beach Football Club in the Southern Football League.
+Jason Luke Horne-Francis (né Horne; born 21 June 2003) is a professional Australian rules footballer currently playing for the Port Adelaide Football Club in the Australian Football League, having been initially selected by the North Melbourne Football Club as the number one pick in the 2021 AFL draft.

-Football career

-Horne-Francis was known as a rising star since junior football.
-Growing up, he supported the Fremantle Dockers.
+Early life and junior football

+Horne-Francis was born in South Australia and raised in Adelaide.
 He was named the Most Valuable Player for South Australia when he captained the under-16 state team.
 He was also captain of the South Australian under-19 team, during which he was named in the competition's All-Australian team.
 He commenced playing senior-level SANFL at the age of 17, and was named best on ground in the 2021 preliminary final.

+Horne-Francis played senior-level football for the South Adelaide Football Club in the South Australian National Football League and the Christies Beach Football Club in the Southern Football League.

+AFL Career

-In late 2021, Horne-Francis was the first South Australian since Bryce Gibbs (2006) to be chosen as the first pick in the national draft.
+In late 2021, Horne-Francis was the first South Australian since Bryce Gibbs (2006) to be chosen as the first pick in the national draft and just the third Indigenous player to be drafted with the first selection after Des Headland (1998) and Jamarra Ugle-Hagan (2020).
 Upon joining the Kangaroos, Horne-Francis had the choice of numbers 6 and 18 for his jumper, and chose 6 because the number 18 was closely associated with club legend Wayne Carey, and Horne-Francis wanted to carve his own path.

-Horne-Francis played his first game in the AFL in the opening round of the 2022 season, having 13 disposals and kicking one goal on North Melbourne’s narrow defeat to Hawthorn.
-He was part of his first victory the following week in North’s 15 point victory against West Coast.
+Horne-Francis played his first game in the AFL in the opening round of the 2022 season, having 13 disposals and kicking one goal on North Melbourne's narrow defeat to Hawthorn.
+He was part of his first victory the following week in North's 15 point victory against West Coast.
 In June of his first season, he was suspended by the league for two weeks for striking an opponent.